 ENTRAP is a pilot feasibility study evaluating the rate of nerve regeneration after proximal continuity injury, the clinical signs associated with distal entrapment and the response to surgical release.

-The pilot study is being conducted with Alexander Baldwin a medical student at Birmingham University and research associate member of the HaPPeN team.
+The pilot study is being conducted with at University Hospitals Birmingham.

 The study is registered with C-ARMS and is evaluating clinical efficacy of decompression in upper limb and lower limb nerve injuries following trauma or iatropathic injury.